It’s hard to believe summer break is almost here! At the end of the month, my kids will be out of school and summer boredom will begin.

 Since I worry about the summer slide and I need some downtime, reading is an important part of our day.
 It’s especially important that the oldest take some time to read while the little one is down for a nap.
 And, I require some reading time before she gets to indulge in screen time.

 If you’re anything like me, and value reading time, you’ll love this list of summer reading programs for kids.
-I mean, incentivizing your kids to read for more than just screen time is a bonus for everyone!
+I mean, getting your kids to read for more than just screen time is a bonus for everyone!

 Summer Reading Programs for Kids